khoaxuantu/tusss-note/index.md

 # Welcome To My Notes

-I'm Xuan Khoa Tu Nguyen, a software engineer specialized in web development, here is my notes for all the knowledge that I have learned so far.
+I'm Tu, a software engineer specialized in web development, here is my notes for all the knowledge that I have learned so far.

 ## Motivation